Trapped on our home page with no table of contents?

 The Dark Suits must still, at the minimum, defend and attempt to extend their established fortresses of political-economic wealth and influence, and must still strive to define and protect the limits of policy formation for the political class.
 While it is horrifying to contemplate what the Red Guards would do with the economy if given their head, they specialize more in cultural Bolshevism, de-education, the destruction of white Western morale, and the ever more intricate and invasive regulation of the details of ordinary people's lives.
 Such civilizational destruction and demoralization make for a people that is more easily ruled by the Suits, though I do wonder how far those things can be pressed before fatal fissures appear in the foundation of Dark Suit rule itself.

 In a 2003 column, I summarized the Red Guard orientation this way: "Old-time Stalinism is long dead, and cultural Bolshevism rules.
 Down with the Ministry for Heavy Industry, up with the Commissariat for Profound Degradation."
 More recent events, such as the partial government takeover of the American auto industry and the expropriation of bond-holders, have made me more cautious in my assumptions about the limits of the Guards' ambit; but that great crime had its fascist aspects, too, and apparently served the purposes of the Dark Suit banksters.

 Nicholas Strakon, August 23, 2012

-Published in 2012 by WTM Enterprises.You may find a fuller treatment of this subject in my booklet, Dark Suits and Red Guards: The two pincers of the American ruling class (1997), although my treatment there is now somewhat dated.
+Published in 2012 by WTM Enterprises.You may find a fuller treatment of this subject in my booklet, Dark Suits and Red Guards: The two pincers of the American ruling class (1997), although my treatment there now shows its age.
 I will send you a copy gratis upon request, but I would appreciate a small donation to cover shipping and handling.